mohsenoid/Android-Interview-Questions/OOP.md

 2. #### What are the access modifiers you know?
 What does each one do?

-   * `public` (by default in Kotlin): modifier is widely used on classes, variables, constructors, and methods to grant access from any class and method anywhere.
+   * `public` (by default in Kotlin): is widely used on classes, variables, constructors, and methods to grant access from any class and method anywhere.
    * `private` (by default in Java): variables, methods, constructors, or inner classes are only visible to its' containing class and its' methods.
    * `protected`: can be used on variables, methods, and constructors therefore allowing access only to subclasses and classes that are inside the same package as protected members' class.
    * `internal` (just Kotlin): means that any client inside this module who sees the declaring class sees its internal members.

 3. #### What is the difference between overriding and overloading a method in Java?

-   * Overload (one method with different signatures)
+   * Overload: is one method with different signatures and input parameters
-   * @Override
+   * @Override: occurs when a subclass (child class) has the same method or property as the parent class

-4. #### Can an Interface extend another Interface?
+4. #### Can an Interface/Class extend another/multiple Interfaces?

    * An interface can extend multiple interfaces.
-   * A single class can also implement multiple interfaces.
+   * A single class can implement multiple interfaces, but only one abstract class.

 5. #### What does the static word mean in Java?